anzi2001/TV_MSI_GNS3/README.md

 	Currently, the vagrant setup produces a black screen when logging in with guacamole

 ### Setup process:
-	- add "-no-install-recommends" for quicker installs with less packages
+	- add "--no-install-recommends" for quicker installs with less packages
 	- add groups needed, ubridge is not added since it has to be a system group
 	- add xrdp user and add it to ssl-cert group
 	- add student user, give sudo permissions and add necessary groups, additionally add ssh keys of me and matjazp